knative/serving/docs/runtime-contract.md

 - `h2c`: HTTP/2 transport, as described in
   [section 3.4 of the HTTP2 spec (Starting HTTP/2 with Prior Knowledge)](https://http2.github.io/http2-spec/#known-http)

-Developers SHOULD use automatic content negotiation where available, and MUST NOT set the `name` field to arbitrary values, as additional transports might be defined in the future.
-Developers MUST assume all traffic is intermediated by an L7 proxy.
-Developers MUST NOT assume a direct network connection between their server process and client processes.
+Developers ought to use automatic content negotiation where available, and MUST NOT set the `name` field to arbitrary values, as additional transports might be defined in the future.
+Developers can assume all traffic is intermediated by an L7 proxy.
+Developers can not assume a direct network connection between their server process and client processes.

 #### Headers